tipichris/YAPCache/README.md

 YAPCache is designed to remove a lot of the database traffic from YOURLS, primarily the write load from doing the logging and click tracking.
 We have attempted to strike a balance between keeping most information, but spilling it in some cases in the name of higher performance.

-YAPCache is a fork of [Ian Barber's YOURLS APC Cache}(https://github.com/ianbarber/Yourls-APC-Cache), with a few changes listed below.
+YAPCache is a fork of [Ian Barber's YOURLS APC Cache](https://github.com/ianbarber/Yourls-APC-Cache), with a few changes [listed below](#difference-from-yourls-apc-cache).
 It retains many of the function and constant names found in that plugin, as well as the same directory structure.
 The two plugins cannot co-exist on the same installation.

 Installation